jfree/fxgraphics2d/README.md

 History
 -------

-22-Jan-2016 : Version 1.2 (not yet released)
+23-Jan-2016 : Version 1.2
+- implemented getGraphicsDevice() method;
 - add support for dashed lines;
-- implemented getGraphicsDevice() method;
 - in setPaint() and setStroke(), don't update anything if the value is the same;
+- various performance fixes;
 - fixed bug in drawImage() method;
-- minor performance fixes;
 - updated demos.

 30-Jul-2014 : Version 1.1